 In order to help ensure thorough preparation of specific issues, the Board of Directors has appointed three preparatory working committees of the Board: The Governance and Remuneration Committee, the Ethics and Sustainability Committee, and the Audit Committee.
+Telenor ASA's Board decided in the autumn of 2014 to appoint an ad hoc sub-committee of the Board to search systematically for a successor to the current President and Chief Executive Officer, who prolonged his contract throughout 2015.
+In addition, Telenor ASA Board appointed in December 2014 an ad hoc subcommittee of the Board related to the ongoing investigations into VimpelCom Itd.

 The Board of Directors has issued a Charter for each committee regarding composition and tasks.
 The committees report to the Board of Telenor ASA in connection with the scope of work described in the Charters.
 Each member of the Board has access to all working documents including the minutes from the committee meetings.

-Governance and Remuneration Committee
+The Governance and Remuneration Committee

-The Governance and Remuneration Committee is composed of the following four members of the Board: Svein Aaser (Chairman of the Committee), Burckhard Bergmann, Sally Davis and Bjørn Andre Anderssen (employee representative).
+The Governance and Remuneration Committee is composed of the following four members of the Board: Svein Aaser (Chairman of the Committee), Burckhard Bergmann, Sally Davis and Bjørn André Anderssen (employee representative).
+The Committee held seven meetings in 2014.
+The average attendance over the year at the Committee meetings was 100%.

-The Committee oversees Telenor's adherence to generally accepted high standards of Corporate Governance.
-It is also the task of the Committee to ensure that Telenor has relevant management and control bodies and processes.
-Further, the Committee considers Telenor's remuneration policy and programmes, including bonus programmes and share-based schemes, and presents recommendations to the Board of Directors for decision.
-The Committee evaluates annually the President and CEO's total remuneration and presents recommendations to the Board of Directors for decision.
+The Committee oversees that Telenor sets generally accepted high standards of Corporate Governance and maintains a corporate culture that encourages good corporate governance.
+It is also the task of the Committee to ensure that Telenor has relevant management and control bodies and processes and to oversee the Group CEO authority and responsibility.
+The Committee shall also provide support to the Board on matters relating to long term development of culture and leadership.
+Further, the Committee considers Telenor's remuneration policy and programs, including bonus programs and share-based schemes, and presents recommendations to the Board of Directors for decision.
+The Committee annually evaluates the President and CEO's total remuneration and presents recommendations to the Board of Directors for decision.